Dan McGugin

 Daniel Earle McGugin (July 29, 1879 – January 23, 1936) was an American college football player and coach, as well as a lawyer.
 He served as the head football coach at Vanderbilt University in Nashville, Tennessee from 1904 to 1917 and again from 1919 to 1934, compiling a record of 197–55–19.
 He is the winningest head coach in the history of the university.
 McGugin was inducted into the College Football Hall of Fame as a coach in 1951 as part of its inaugural class.
 The Vanderbilt athletics office building, the McGugin Center, bears his name.

 McGugin played football for Drake and for the "Point-a-Minute" Michigan teams.
 He was the brother-in-law of University of Michigan coach Fielding H. Yost.

 Early years

 McGugin was born in July 1879 on a farm near Tingley, Iowa.
 He was the son of Benjamin Franklin McGugin (1843–1925) and Melissa (Critchfield) McGugin (1845–1915).
 He was of Scottish and Irish descent.
+He attended Tingley High School, class of 1895.
+He was classmates with the parents of painter Jackson Pollock, and with Ralph Tidrick, a missionary killed by a lion in Sudan.

 McGugin saw the baton twirling skills of W. W. Wharton in Tingley for a Sunday evening church service one day in 1896 and was intrigued.
 Wharton, Drake University's first football coach, suggested he play football instead.
 "Come to Drake University", Wharton suggested, "and we'll make you as fine a tackle as there is."